Opticos/gwsl/help.md

 description: Help Using GWSL
 permalink: /help.html
 ---
 # UPDATE: The last GWSL Update (v 1.3.4) got corrupted on upload to the Microsoft Store.
 It does not work properly.
-I worked to make a new version and 1.3.5 should be rolled out around this Monday (8/24/20).
+I worked to make a new version and 1.3.5 should be rolled out soon.
 Thank you for your patience.
-Don't post those bad reviews just yet ;) Actually, Don't post them at all XD
+Don't post those bad reviews just yet ;) Actually, Don't post them at all XD.
+UPDATE 2 (8/25/20): The update still has not arrived.
+I have contacted Microsoft.
+Due to these delays, I will probably start distributing GWSL as a regular installer.

 ## Help